 Then there are those dogs that develop issues with their paws.
 It isn’t uncommon to find dog yeast infections on paws.
 There are little crevices of skin that can get damp and infected with ease.
 The symptoms are similar to that of ear infections and can be handled in similar ways.

 Finally, there are those that suffer with skin complaints.
 Owners may notice that the dog’s skin is a little more greasy, thicker or darker than normal.
 In some case, it may get so tough that looks more like a hide.
 Dogs may also lick or rub the area as a sign of irritation.
 If your dog does this, or suffers with the paw or ear issues above, you need to consider changing their diet.

 Many of the top dog foods for yeast issues will focus on the lack of carbs and the high protein content.
-This holistic option goes a little further with an interesting choice of ingredient.
+This cage-free turkey option goes a little further with an interesting choice of ingredient.
 There are no grains or negative carb sources, so little starch.
-Instead there are garbanzo beans to fill out the meal and provide fibre.
+Instead there are spinach, cranberries and other vegetables to fill out the meal and provide fibre.